iffydopsqueen/aws-bootcamp-cruddur-2023/journal/week3.md

 - In the `Required attributes` section, add some additional required attributes - `name` and `preferred_username`.

-**Note:Required attributes can't be changed once this user pool has been created.**
+**Note: Required attributes can't be changed once this user pool has been created.**

 The `custom attributes` are optional to set since we will be using a database to store our data.
 Click **Next**